zenaro147/wifi-gbp-emulator/readme.md

 The required (recommended) [gameboy printer web interface can be found on github as well](https://github.com/HerrZatacke/gb-printer-web/)

+You can check the compatibility list here: [Game Boy Printer Emulator - Games Support](https://docs.google.com/spreadsheets/d/1RQeTHemyEQnWHbKEhUy16cPxR6vA3YfeBbyx2tIXWaU/edit#gid=0)

 ## Setup
 For uploading the Filesystem to the ESP you require the [Arduino ESP32 filesystem uploader](https://github.com/lorol/arduino-esp32fs-plugin).
+You can use a SD card instead upload the files to the ESP Flash Memory.
 Follow the installation instructions on the repository.

 Before compiling the project you need to create a `config.h` inside the project folder

 ([`config.h.sample.txt`](/wifi-gbp-emulator/config.h.sample.txt) should be used as a reference)
 I recommended to adjust the parameters to match with your board

-## Bootmode
+~~## Bootmode
 The code is designed to check pin `G5` for high to boot in printer mode
 Through this it is possible to use the +5v provided by the GameBoy to switch the mode
 The default will alternate the bootmode automatically between printer and server on each boot, so you can use the reset-button to switch modes
-If you have the possibility to sense the 5V signal, from the GameBoy, you can uncomment `#define SENSE_BOOT_MODE` in your `config.h`
+If you have the possibility to sense the 5V signal, from the GameBoy, you can uncomment `#define SENSE_BOOT_MODE` in your `config.h`~~

 ## WiFi Configuration
 If the device is not configured the default settings (AP only) will be used